 Conservation Research and Development

-The goal of this program is to conduct a balanced, long-term research effort in Buildings Technologies, Industrial Technologies, Vehicle Technologies, Solid State Lighting Technologies, and Advanced Manufacturing Technologies.
+The goal of this program is to conduct a balanced, long-term research effort in Buildings Technologies, Vehicle Technologies, Solid State Lighting Technologies, Advanced Materials and Manufacturing Technologies, and Industrial Efficiency and Decarbonization.
 Grants and cooperative agreements will be offered on a competitive basis to develop and transfer various energy conservation technologies to the non-federal sector.
 Submission deadlines will be published in the funding opportunity announcements on EERE Exchange at https://eere-exchange.energy.gov/ Funding Opportunity Announcements are also posted at the grants.gov website at http://www.grants.gov

 General information about this opportunity